reduxjs/react-redux/docs/using-react-redux/connect-extracting-data-with-mapStateToProps.md

 // component will receive: props.a, props.todos, and props.filter
 ```

 > Note: In advanced scenarios where you need more control over the rendering performance, `mapStateToProps` can also return a function.
 In this case, that function will be used as the final `mapStateToProps` for a particular component instance.
 This allows you to do per-instance memoization.
-See the [Advanced Usage]() section of the docs for more details, as well as [PR #279](https://github.com/reduxjs/react-redux/pull/279) and the tests it adds.
+See the [Advanced Usage: Factory Functions](https://react-redux.js.org/api/connect#factory-functions) section of the docs for more details, as well as [PR #279](https://github.com/reduxjs/react-redux/pull/279) and the tests it adds.
 Most apps never need this.

 ## Usage Guidelines